nilsmart96/ESG-and-Financial-Performance/README.md

 Description of files:

-1) Data Collection -> Jupyter notebooks that retrieve data from the Refinitiv Workspace Python API and corresponding dataframes

-2) Dataset Construction -> Steps that are needed to build our final dataset, combining general company information, ESG and financial data
+1) Data Collection and Preparation -> Retrieving data from the Refinitiv Workspace Python API and steps that are needed to build our final dataset, combining general company information, ESG and financial data

-3) Analysis -> EDA and in depth hypthesis testing including the use of machine learning models
+2) Analysis -> EDA and in depth hypthesis testing including the use of machine learning models

-4) Data -> Storage of all datasets that have been created during the project
+3) Data -> Storage of all datasets that have been created during the project